-Cladding – Sometimes referred to as “sidings,” it is extruded PVC-U boards that are used as outdoor weather-resistant façade panels.
+Cladding – Sometimes referred to as “sidings,” i is extruded PVC-U boards that are used as outdoor weather-resistant façade panels.

-Compound – Any plastic material prepared for subsequent manufacturing processes, specifically extrusion, molding or calendaring.
+Compound – Any plastic material prepared for subsequent manufacturing processes, specifically in extrusion, molding or calendaring.

 Compression Section – The transition section of a screw channel in which a reduction in the screw channel volume occurs.